Standard v. Enhanced: Compare policies

-An Eagle policy costs 20% more than a limited policy, and rates vary by state.
+An Eagle policy costs 20% more than a standard policy, and rates vary by state.
 However, enhanced coverage isn't for everybody.
-Review the chart below to understand the differences between limited and enhanced coverage, and contact us if you have questions.
+Review the chart below to understand the differences between standard and enhanced coverage, and contact us if you have questions.

 |A third party claims interest in title||X||X|

 Lien placed your title because: